 Guide to Vestmanna – Historical Treasure and Alluring Nature

 Which sights are popular in Vestmanna?
 Are there cafés and restaurants in the village?
 Which tourist attractions are there in Vestmanna?
 And how do I get to Vestmanna from Tórshavn?
-Find your answers here.
+Find your answers in this guide to Vestmanna.

-The village Vestmanna lies north on the largest island in the Faroe Islands, Streymoy.
-There is road connection to most of the islands and villages.
+The village Vestmanna lies north on the largest island in the Faroe Islands, the centrally located Streymoy Island.
+There is road connection to most of the islands and villages from Streymoy Island.

 Vágar Island guards Vestmanna from the moody dark ocean and the village has always been one of the best natural harbours in the Faroe Islands.
 The village has for centuries been named Vestmannahavn, directly translated to Vestmannaharbour, or as it was written in the Middle Ages, Vestmannahöfn.